foxostro/Turtle16/README.md

 19. /WRH — Write the upper byte in the register file's write port
 20. /WBEN — Enable write back to register file

-The ID stage contains hazard control logic which additionally produces signals for stalling and flushing the pipeline:

-* STALL_PC — Stalls the Program Counter in the IF stage.
-* /STALL_IF — Stalls the Instruction Fetch unit in the IF stage.
+For the sake of simplicity, there is no hazard control logic in the CPU.
+It is the responsibility of the programmer to avoid hazards such as RAW hazards, Flags hazards, and issues related to branch delay slots.